 I have hosted final Honours year undergraduates in my lab for their research project work for over 10 years.

 I am the Deputy Director for the suite of MRes courses in Medical and Molecular Biosciences.

 I am also the Chair of the Curriculum Committee and Director for Admissions and Recruitment.

-I host MRes project students in my group.
+I host Erasmus students from numerous European countries as well as MRes project students in my group.

 I am responsible for a number of home, EU and International PhD students that I supervise.

-I am also on the Management Committee for Traiing for the BRC/BRU programme.
+I am also on the Management Committee for Training for the BRC/BRU programme.